apoelstra/SSS32/intro.md

 become lost, destroyed or misplaced.
 The consequence in either case is a total loss of funds.

-A more precise way to make this trade-off is [Shamir's Secret Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing)
+A more nuanced way to make this trade-off is [Shamir's Secret Sharing Scheme](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing)
 (SSSS), in which you split your secret into N "shares", any K of which can be used to reconstruct the original secret.
 Here N is typically five or more, depending on your desire for redundancy, while K is two or three,